 The entire thing is made out of polyester, and there are no irritants as the material is hypoallergenic.
 The product is designed to fit any standard full-sized frames of different futons.
 You can also choose between a range of different colors.

-The product is a bit bulky in terms of appearance, but it does provide a splendid sensation to consider.
-This is also thanks to the breathable microfiber mattress cover which should prevent sweat and unpleasant odors.
-It’s one of the great options if you plan to be be sleeping on it regularly.
-It’s also fit for people who have troubles with their weight as it is capable of sustaining a lot of pressure.
+The product is a bit bulky in terms of appearance, but it does provide more support than thinner options.
+Thanks to the breathable microfiber mattress cover which should prevent sweat and unpleasant odors, it’s one of the better options if you plan to be be sleeping on it regularly.
+It’s also fit for heavier people as it is capable of sustaining a high level of pressure.

 New Replacement Futon

 - Queen size available

 - 10 inches thick